Fediverse Discovery Providers

 More often than not, the search and discovery experience is limited to content from the instance a user is on.
 This poses a problem, especially on small instances.

-A pleroma instance, a peertube instance, a pixelfed instance and a lemmy instance performing a local search indepent of each other
+A pleroma instance, a peertube instance, a pixelfed instance and a mastodon instance performing a local search indepent of each other

 Project Goals